 - Outside of the United States with the intent to deprive a person entitled to possession of or access to the child of that possession or access and without the permission of that person.

 Interference with child custody is a state jail felony punishable by up to two years in state jail and/or a fine of up to $10,000.
-Texas Penal Code § 25.03 does allow for certain affirmative defenses—certain facts that defeat or mitigate legal consequence of unlawful conduct.
+Texas Penal Code § 25.03 does allow for certain affirmative defenses—certain facts that defeat or mitigate the legal consequences of unlawful conduct.

 Texas Penal Code § 25.03(c) allows alleged offenders accused of taking children out of the geographic areas of the counties without the permission of the courts and with the intent to deprive the court of authority over the child to present the defense that the alleged offender returned the child to the geographic areas of the counties within three days after the dates of the commission of the alleged offenses.